"Stuff the Bus" School Supply Distribution

 UWFK Summer Literacy Kits contain two free books and an interactive learning activity to help students retain the knowledge they gained in school throughout the summer months.
 Every summer, low-income youth lose two to three months in reading while their higher-income peers make slight gains.
 UWFK is ensuring that all children have access to literacy building resources during the summer months.

-UWFK's prospective VITA program is a free income tax preparation program that helps low-income individuals save the cost of preparing their taxes and obtained Earned Income Credits.
-Based on demonstrated outcomes from similar United Way programs, a VITA project in the Florida Keys can be expected to save families an average of $1,100 per year.
-When combined with financial literacy training from skilled volunteers, this funding would provide educational opportunities to empower residents with the knowledge and tools to make informed financial decisions through all stages of their life.
+UWFK's VITA program is a free income tax preparation program that helps low-income individuals save the cost of preparing their taxes and obtained Earned Income Credits.
+The VITA program in the Florida Keys save families an average of $1,100 per year.
+When combined with financial literacy training from skilled volunteers, this funding provides educational opportunities to empower residents with the knowledge and tools to make informed financial decisions through all stages of their life.

 UWFK's childcare scholarship program provides subsidies for families to send their children to high quality childcare programs.
 Research states that children who have spent time in high quality child care environments have better math, language and social skills as they enter school, require less special education, progress further in school, have fewer interactions with the justice system, and earn more as adults.

 UWFK’s community resource guides contain up to date contact information for service organizations throughout the Keys.
 This information works to help service providers give accurate referrals as well as to empower individuals to reach out for the help they need.